erikkamph/pihole_ci_v6/README.md

 3. Reload Home Assistant from `Settings -> Three dots upper right corner -> Restart Home Assistant`
 4. The integration should now be successfully removed from Home Assistant

-## Actions
-### Pi-Hole Toggle
-Toggles Pi-Hole on or off for a period of 5 minues.

-### Update Gravity
-Sends a POST request to Pi-Hole telling it to update the ad block lists for Gravity.

-### Flush Arp/Logs
-Clears the logs or ARP tables.

-### Restart DNS
-Restarts the DNS of the Pi-Hole instance.

 ## Configuring the integration in Home Assistant
 Steps to configure the integration after installing using [#setup](#setup).
 1. Visit `Devices & services` under `Settings`.